framed-data/mcv/README.md

 MCV makes a few different design choices vs. other systems:

-- It's masterless.
-You don't need to set up infrastructure in order to run the infrastructure.
+- It's masterless and agentless.
+You don't need to set up infrastructure in order to run the infrastructure, there's no daemon running on any of the coordinator or target boxes.

 - It's just a Python library.
 You get all of the power of the language and libraries, with none of the mandatory abstractions